bytefish/bytefish.de/blog/face_recognition_service.md

 So how do we return these errors to the consumer?

-You don't want to write a try-catch block around each method and return the error.
-You would repeat yourself a thousand times, and writing the blocks and it might lead to errors, because it's easy to miss one.
+You don't want to write a try-catch block around each method, at least I don't want to.
 Instead we can use a decorator, which we call a ``ThrowsWebAppException``.
-It catches the original exception and wraps it in a new ``WebAppException``.
+It catches the original exception and wraps it in a new ``WebAppException``, which in turn is thrown at flask.

 This ``WebAppException`` exception is then handled by [Flask's errorhandler](http://flask.pocoo.org/docs/api/#flask.Flask.errorhandler), which logs the original exception and extracts a meaningful JSON representation from the ``WebAppException``.